-The Group has also incurred exceptional costs in the current financial year relating to the Covid-19 pandemic.
-These costs relate to a variety of overheads including employee costs, cancelled marketing events and bad debts resulting from Covid-19.
+The Group also incurred exceptional costs in the current financial year relating to the Covid-19 pandemic.
+These costs mainly relate to the cost of employees whilst on furlough (£1,607,000) and the cancellation of internal and external projects (£476,000), and some costs relating to cancelled marketing events and bad debts (£26,000).